-The retail information booklet for the Retail Entitlement Offer will be available to eligible retail shareholders in Australian and New Zealand following its lodgement with the ASX.
-Any eligible retail shareholder in Australian and New Zealand who wishes to participate in the Retail Entitlement Offer.
+The retail information booklet for the Retail Entitlement Offer will be available to eligible retail shareholders in Australia and New Zealand following its lodgement with the ASX.
+Any eligible retail shareholder in Australian and New Zealand who wishes to participate in the Retail Entitlement Offer should consider the retail information booklet in deciding whether to apply under the Retail Entitlement Offer.
 Any eligible retail shareholder who wishes to apply for New Shares under the Retail Entitlement Offer or sell their entitlements will need to apply in accordance with the instructions contained in the retail information booklet and the entitlement and application form or follow the sale instructions in the retail information booklet.